LuisAlva1987/copa_america_app/README.md

 * Forward & Back Passes
 * Goal & Shots Passes

-This is the link to the streamlit app: [Copa America Final Game](https://copaamericaapp-g9q2tsyi9btz8m2yfpapp4q.streamlit.app/)
+This is the link to the interactive streamlit app: [Copa America Final Game](https://copaamericaapp-g9q2tsyi9btz8m2yfpapp4q.streamlit.app/)

+Feel free to share your thoughts.
+I'm open to suggestions on how to enhance the app or ways to expand its functionality.